 Ex-Playboy model, child die after falling out of New York City hotel, reports say

-The woman who plunged to her death Friday along with her 7-year-old child after falling off of a New York City hotel has reportedly been identified as former Playboy centerfold model Stephanie Adams.
+The woman who plunged to her death Friday along with her 7-year-old child after falling off of a New York City penthouse suite has been identified as former Playboy centerfold model Stephanie Adams.

-Police told Fox News the woman, 46, and the child were both dead after the fall from the Gotham Hotel located in Midtown Manhattan.
-The woman and the child were believed to be mother and son, and sources told the New York Post that it was Adams.
+Police told Fox News that the woman, 47, and the child were both dead after the fall from the Gotham Hotel located in Midtown Manhattan.
+They were believed to be mother and son, and sources told the New York Post that it was Adams.

+The model had been locked in a bitter custody dispute with her estranged husband at the time of her death, according to the newspaper.

+A lawyer representing Charles Nicolai had recently demanded that she hand over his son's passport, the sources added.

-FOX 5 New York reported the woman and child jumped to their deaths.
-It was not immediately clear how many floors they fell from.
+FOX 5 New York reported the woman and child jumped to their deaths, but it was not immediately clear how many floors they fell from.

 A medical examiner has been called to the scene.